 As Dr. Luckwaldt told me, “A vet is a person who not only takes something that is broken and fixes it, but takes something that is living and breathing and returns it to better health.
 There is personal satisfaction and financial reward, there is an owner who is appreciative, a pet or animal who feels better and new relationships that are established.”

-The day-to-day work of veterinarians involves examining animals, making diagnoses, doing blood tests or x-rays, treating diseases or injuries, performing surgery and preventing animal illness through vaccinations.
-Vets educate human owners about how to breed, feed and care for their animals.
+The day-to-day work of veterinarians involves examining animals, making diagnoses, doing blood tests or x-rays, treating diseases or injuries, performing surgery, and preventing animal illness through vaccination.
+Vets educate human owners about how to breed, feed, and care for their animals.
 They might also be called upon to help very old, sick animals die in a relatively pain-free manner.
 This is called euthanasia, and is viewed by vets as a sort of privilege or honour given to them in order to allow animals a peaceful death, when the time is right.

 Vets can specialize in the care and treatment of either small or large animals.
-Those who deal with small animals such as dogs, cats, birds or reptiles usually work in cities, and have owners brings their animals to a clinic or office.
-Large animal veterinarians who work with horses, cows, pigs and other farm animals often have a mobile practice, visiting farms and traveling all over the countryside.
+Those who deal with small animals such as dogs, cats, birds, or reptiles usually work in cities, and have owners brings their animals to a clinic or office.
+Large animal veterinarians who work with horses, cows, pigs, and other farm animals often have a mobile practice, visiting farms and travelling all over the countryside.

 Dr. Luckwaldt told me fascinating stories about his city practice.
-There was “Pinky”, the hedgehog who had a massive neck tumour; and the python with pneumonia; the fruit bat from the Science Centre; the anorexic guinea pig; the domesticated pigeon and on and on.
+There was “Pinky,” the hedgehog who had a massive neck tumour, the python with pneumonia, the fruit bat from the Science Centre, the anorexic guinea pig, the domesticated pigeon, and on and on.
 This is one vet who loves his work and finds his patients and owners fascinating and funky.

 Some vets work with companies that develop and produce food or drugs to keep animals healthy.
 Others are employed by the government to inspect livestock for diseases.
 Some even take part in medical research projects that use animals as test subjects.

-About 75% of Canadian veterinarians work in small, large or mixed animal practice.
-Approximately 10% of veterinarians work for some level of government, another 5% are in teaching and research work and the remaining 5% would hold a variety of related positions in the industry.
+About 75% of Canadian veterinarians work in small, large, or mixed animal practice.
+Approximately 10% of veterinarians work for some level of government, another 5% are in teaching and research work and a further 5% would hold a variety of related positions in the industry.

 Incomes vary depending upon the type and size of the practice and the community served.
 In addition to the personal satisfaction of making a worthwhile contribution to the community, most veterinarians have an income above the national average annual salary.
 The starting salary for a new vet in private practice is usually between $40,000 and $50,000.